 Pitchers will have more time to stress you out with a variety of pitches if you take too many safe swings.

-It does not follow, however, that batters should take a swing at anything that comes in their direction.
 Instead, batters should force the pitcher to fire his or her best fastballs in order to make solid contact with the ball.